OpenLiberty/liberty-tools-eclipse/docs/user-guide.md

 1. Start the project in dev mode using one of the previously described dashboard start commands.
 These commands install the Liberty features required for your app and allow the generation of a corresponding `server.xml` XSD schema file.

-2. Open any of the supported Liberty configuration files using the Eclipse Generic Text Editor.
+2. Open any of the supported Liberty configuration files using the **Generic Text Editor**.

 3. To use content assist enter <kbd>Ctrl</kbd> + <kbd>Space</kbd> at any point within the document.